jcfranco/uc-2017-customizing-widgets/slides/index.md

 # Agenda

-- What can be customized <!-- .element: class="fragment" data-fragment-index="1" -->
+- What can be customized
 - Customization approaches with demos
-- Q & A <!-- .element: class="fragment" data-fragment-index="4" -->
+- Q & A

 ---